Veterans Disability Lawyer Site: Information, Resources, Questions and Answers

 These hearings are also informal.
 The Board Member will go over all the issues in your case and tell you about the purpose of the hearing and what will occur at the hearing.
 You can have a representative or lawyer at this hearing as well.
 Your representative will explain your theory of the case and ask you questions.
 The Board Member will also ask you questions.
 You will not find out that day if you have won or lost, a decision will be sent to you.
 The Board can allow, deny or remand your case.
 A remand is when the board sends your case back to the Regional VA office to get more information and reevaluate the case.

-You can hire a lawyer to help with your VA hearing make sure to see my page on the new law that goes into affect on June 20, 2007.
+You can hire a lawyer to help with your VA hearing make sure to see my page on the new law that went into affect on June 20, 2007.

 We have attempted to provide up to date and accurate information, however the information in this site is not guaranteed.
 No attorney client relationship exist.
 The information in this site is not a substitute for consultation with a qualified attorney.